Fastly: Kip Compton as CEO (2025–present)

 In June 2025, Kip Compton was appointed CEO.
 Kip was formerly Chief Product Officer, and previously held leadership roles at Cisco and Comcast.

+In November 2025, Fastly announced that it would transfer its stock exchange listing from the New York Stock Exchange to the Nasdaq Global Select Market.
+The company began trading on Nasdaq under the ticker symbol FSLY in December 2025.

+In March 2026, Fastly appointed Joan Jenkins as chief marketing officer.

 Operation

-Fastly's CDN service follows the reverse proxy model, routing all website traffic through their own servers instead of providing a 'cdn.mydomain.com' address to store site-specific files.
+Fastly's CDN service follows the reverse proxy model, routing all website traffic through its own servers instead of providing a 'cdn.mydomain.com' address to store site-specific files.
 It then fetches content from the point of presence nearest to the location of the requesting user.
-Content is not directly uploaded to their servers, rather it is pulled periodically from the origin server and cached in order to reduce the time required for an end-user to access the content.
+Content is not directly uploaded to its servers, rather it is pulled periodically from the origin server and cached in order to reduce the time required for an end-user to access the content.
 Fastly offers semantic web caching as a feature.

 Fastly supports the UDP-based HTTP/3 protocol, as well as DRM enabled content, encryption and secure tokens to restrict media access.

-The Fastly platform is built on top of Varnish.
-As of March 2024, Fastly transfers 336 Tbps of data.
+The Fastly platform uses a heavily modified version of Varnish for its caching infrastructure.
+Fastly's network map listed 578 Tbps of connected global capacity as of March 31, 2026.

 In March 2023, Fastly made all of its network services and web application security products available to its partners.
 Previously, some of the company's partners had only been able to sell specific Fastly products, such as its web application firewall.
 Also in March 2023, Fastly announced an Oblivious HTTP relay service to enable clients, such as Google Chrome, to improve anonymity of end users while gathering data.